rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 application.
 If you do not specify See ``-pub`` then ``-sub`` is assumed.

+Some of these parameters are valid when using *RTI Connext DDS Pro* and *RTI Connext DDS Micro* and *Raw Transport*, however, some of them are just available for some of the implementations, this should be stated both in each of the descriptions of the parameters and in the ``-help`` information displayed by the application.

 For additional information on setting the parameters, see sections:

 -  :ref:`Publication rate and Spinning vs. Sleeping`